 View original post 306 more words

-The delectable feast consumed, we took flight again, keen to make it in time for kick off at Carson Ranch.
-Upon arrival at the festival site just north of the airport, we were now greeted by the odor of baked earth and greenery.
+The feast consumed, we took flight again, keen to make it in time for kick off at Carson Ranch.
+When arriving at the festival site just north of the airport, we were greeted by the odor of baked earth and greenery.
 I was immediately reminded of my time as a ranch hand in Goondiwoondi, Queensland in the mid-nineties.
-It was a happy period spent largely hacking out boxthorn (Lycium) with a mattock along miles of lonely fenceline in 100+ degree heat.
+It was a happy period spent largely hacking out boxthorn (Lycium) with a pickaxe along miles of lonely fenceline in 100+ degree heat.
 I would also tackle and bring down rams in need of having fly-blown flesh cut out by old Chief, an unpleasant experience for all concerned, to say the least.
 I digress.
 With these recollections playing through my mind, we strode through security and confidently handed over our exquisite, commemorative weekend passes for inspection, like two bright eyed schoolchildren on excursion.

 I finally got it together and brewed recently, the results were superb.

 I used a fairly traditional IPA recipe, leaving most of the cascade malt in tact, ie., very little steeping was actually done.
 I also used about 2 pounds of black raspberries for an overall result that has strong citrus notes, very sweet and pleasant aftertaste.
 Next: extra stout in time for fall